grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 }
 ```

-We still need to give this Statement a name, but given what we already know this is an easy task.
+Using what we learned by formulating the Statement, it was easy to give it a name.

 Start by invoking a method if you have one
 ------------------------------------------